Braess' Paradoxes in Coupled Power and Transportation Systems: Introduction

-A particular dire outcome that infrastructure planners should avoid is the occurrence of \emph{Braess' paradoxes} \mh{(BPs)}, which broadly speaking refer to the phenomenon that infrastructure expansion leads to deteriorated performance of the said infrastructure system. \mh{BPs} have been extensively studied for transportation systems \citep{pas1997braess,arnott1994economics,steinberg1983prevalence}, where due to selfish traveler route choices, road expansion may worsen traffic congestion and increase the system-wide total travel time for certain transportation networks.
-They have also been observed in power systems \citep{schafer2022understanding, cohen1991paradoxical, wu1996folk}.
-In the context of transportation electrification and joint planning of power and transportation systems, we ask the following questions: \emph{Can the closed-loop coupling between power and transportation systems manifest new mechanisms and types of \mh{BPs}?
+A key concern in infrastructure planning is whether capacity expansion necessarily improves performance.
+In transportation networks, Braess' paradox (BP) shows that under selfish routing, adding capacity can \emph{increase} equilibrium travel time \cite{braess2005paradox}.
+Similar paradoxical effects appear in power systems \cite{schafer2022understanding,wu1996folk}.
+In coupled power and transportation systems, \jqe{impact of} capacity changes in either system can propagate through the feedback loop, potentially creating \emph{cross-network} \jqe{paradoxical outcomes}.
+This paper asks: \emph{Can the closed-loop coupling between power and transportation systems manifest new mechanisms and types of \mh{BPs}?
 If yes, how to screen and mitigate them?}